 Comprehensive air emissions information is available for the following four PAHs: Benzo[a]pyrene, Benzo[b]fluoranthene, Benzo[k]fluoranthene and Indeno[1,2,3-cd]pyrene.
 NPRI facility-reported data is available for additional PAHs.
 For more information, see the NPRI Substance List and Online Data Search application.

 A Guide to Using and Interpreting NPRI Data:

 There are a number of important factors to keep in mind when using and interpreting NPRI data.
 For more information, please review the Guide to using and interpreting NPRI data page.

 Information on Compilation of the air pollutant emission summaries and trends is also available.

-- Comparative Summary of Air Pollutant Emissions – Contribution of Emissions Reported by Facilities to the National Pollutant Release Inventory (NPRI)
+- Comparative Summary of Air Pollutant Emissions – Contribution of Emissions Reported by Facilities to the National Pollutant Release Inventory

 Resources for Accessing NPRI Data, including Air Pollutant Emission Summaries and Trends:

-- NPRI Online Data Search:
+- Online Data Search:

 - Downloadable NPRI Datasets and Air Pollutant Emissions Datasets

-- Date Modified:
+- Date modified: